We've compiled a selection of grade-appropriate offerings to make it easy for you to browse Academy opportunities and classroom resources.

 June 13 - 15: Explore the Practices in this intermediate level NGSS workshop.

-Jul 24 - Aug 4: Become a lifelong science learner and ignite in your students a passion for the natural world.
+Jul 24 - Aug 4: Ignite in your students a passion for the natural world.
+Registration deadline: June 22!

 Programs for Your Field Trip to the Academy

 This program provides San Francisco 4th & 5th grade classes with FREE science field trips, including a bus!

 This show is offered most Tuesdays, Wednesdays, and Thursdays at 10:30am through June 2018.

 Field trips are available year-round for formal California school groups of students in grades pre-K through 12.

 Distance Learning Programs for Your Class

 Go on a virtual expedition to the Philippines and learn to inquire about the secret lives of sharks and rays.

 As astronomers, students will use hands-on models to explore asteroids and comets in this online program!